Baby Blues vs. Postpartum Depression: Signs and When to Get Help

 Risk Factors for Developing Postpartum Depression

-Although many new mothers experience some level of emotional fluctuation after childbirth, several risk factors can substantially increase the likelihood of developing postpartum depression (PPD).
-Understanding these factors can empower you to seek support when needed.
+Many new mothers experience some emotional change after childbirth, but certain risk factors can make postpartum depression (PPD) more likely.
+Knowing these factors can help you seek support before things get harder.

-- Family history: If PPD or other mood disorders run in your family, your risk may be higher.
+1. Family history: If PPD or other mood disorders run in your family, your own risk may be higher.

-- Hormonal changes: The dramatic shifts in hormones following delivery can affect your mood and emotional stability.
+2. Hormonal changes: The sharp drop in hormones after delivery can affect your mood and emotional stability.

-- Lack of support: A strong support network is vital; feeling isolated can exacerbate feelings of sadness or anxiety.
-Additionally, engaging with resources like PSI support and resources can provide essential help during this challenging time.
+3. Lack of support: A strong support network matters — feeling isolated can make sadness and anxiety worse.
+Resources like Postpartum Support International can provide essential help during this time.

 When to Seek Professional Help